 Why Not Just Build Your Product Roadmap in Jira?

 Project management apps and product roadmap apps have two different functions.
 But these functions are complementary.
-And if you choose the right tool, you can connect your project management tracking in Jira directly into your product roadmap—and get more value from both of these tools.
+And if you choose the right tool, you can connect your project management tracking in Jira directly into your product roadmap—and get more value from both tools.
 In this article, we’ll show you how.

 5 Steps to Integrating Your Roadmap into Jira